AndyMelone/todo_list/README.md

     pnpm install

+> [!NOTE]
-For the rest of the suite, I use pnpm.
+> For the rest of the suite, I use pnpm.
 You can use any dependency manager you like, depending on what you have on your machine.

 run the development server: